 Heat generation is the inherent function and benefit of the resistance welding (RW) process.
 The heat is generated by an electrical current, which is controlled and transmitted by electrical components.
 As a result, there will be a constant effect manifested by a rise in temperature that, without proper cooling, will affect the system’s electrical components.
 To avoid this scenario, proper electrical component sizing and proper water cooling are the best means of protection for RW transformers and MFDC transformer rectifiers from over-temperature—thereby ensuring safety, quality, and uptime.
 While there are many facets to RW machines, the answers to the “how to” question will focus on elements that are most closely related to protection from over-temperature.

 The tests described below utilize an ohmmeter.
 A regular unit will pick up most shorts, but a mega-ohm meter, if available, will work better.
 Later steps also ask you to use a fused 110 VAC power cord.
 Make sure the cord is fused with a ~5 amp fuse.
-As always, exercise due care and caution when working around live electricity.1.
-Make sure that the power to the welder is disconnected and the power is locked-out according to plant approved lockout-tagout procedures.
+As always, exercise due care and caution when working around live electricity.

 Check the Secondary output voltage of the transformer with a voltmeter.
 This measurement should be made right at the transformer, and not at the tips.
 Bad connections in the secondary loop could cause a larger voltage drop across them.
 Also make sure that the secondary loop is still open (above) or the transformer will be under a load.